 Regardless of the output of the solar panels, the power output will be cut off (‘clipped’) by the inverter so that it does not exceed the inverter’s rated capacity (e.g. 3kW, 5kW etc).

 Your installer may suggest an undersized inverter if they determine that the amount of incident solar irradiation (sunlight) on your panels will be lower than expected – because of your location & climate, the orientation of your panels, or other factors.

 Inverter under-sizing – sometimes referred to as ‘overclocking’ – has become a common and widely accepted practice in Australia – even endorsed by inverter manufacturer SMA, one of the largest and most respected names in the industry.
 (Read more about overclocking.)

 Although under perfect conditions the maximum power output of a solar system will be ‘clipped’ back to the inverter’s output through overclocking through the middle of the day, there can also be gains in the overall amount of energy (kilowatt-hours – kWh) generated.

 The gains come from additional energy being produced in the early morning and late afternoon as a smaller inverter will turn on sooner and off later and operate more efficiently with lower DC inputs.

 The chart below offers an illustration of how the midday losses (red) associated with an ‘under-sized’ inverter can be offset by morning and afternoon gains (green).

-Under the Clean Energy Council rules for accredited installers the solar panel capacity can only exceed the inverter capacity by 33%.
-That means for a typical 5kW inverter you can go up to maximum of 6.6kW of solar panel output within the rules.
+Under the Clean Energy Council rules for accredited installers, the solar panel capacity can only exceed the inverter capacity by 33%.
+That means for a typical 5kW inverter you can go up to a maximum of 6.6kW of solar panel output within the rules.